 How children learn maximally diverse languages

-Children are so flexible in learning languages because their learning is based on a few universal cognitive mechanisms that structure their learning at different times in different ways.
+Children are flexible in learning languages because they rely on a few universal cognitive mechanisms that structure language acquisition at different times in different ways.

-In building the Dene and Romansh corpora, almost all recordings are also being conducted by native speakers.
+In building the Dene and Romansh corpora, in addition almost all recordings are conducted by native speakers.
 Most of these are the mothers of the children being observed, who receive not only financial support, but also the opportunity to pursue further training or education (for example with a view to language teaching).

 In order to encourage more people to participate in the particularly time-consuming process of transcribing, we are currently planning to develop a serious game with students of ZHdK (Zurich University of the Arts).
-Their contribution could, for example, be tested in the Romansh part of the project, following the clarification of ethical questions.
+This game could, for example, be tested in the Romansh part of the project, following the clarification of ethical questions.

 Lisa Senn und Michael Koller